geekSiddharth/spotify-downloader/README.md

 ## Disclaimer

 Downloading copyright songs may be illegal in your country.
 This tool is for educational purposes only and was created only to show how Spotify's API can be exploited to download music from YouTube.
 Please support the artists by buying their music.

+## Contributing

+- Search for your problem in the [issues section](https://github.com/Ritiek/spotify-downloader/issues?utf8=%E2%9C%93&q=) before opening a new ticket.
+It might be already answered and save us time. :smile:

+- Provide as much information possible when opening your ticket.

+- Look up for open issues and see if you can help out there.

+- There's also a web-based application for this tool under (major) work called [spotifube](https://github.com/djalmaaraujo/spotifube).
+Check it out if you'd like to contribute to it!

 ## License